|Asian American Comparative Collection (AACC)

 Hells Canyon - Chinese

 In 1887, Euroamerican thugs massacred some 34 Chinese miners at Deep Creek on the Oregon side of the Snake River.
-Inaccessible except by jet boat from Lewiston.
+Accessible only by jet boat or a difficult 8.6 mile hike from the Dug Bar boat launch.
+Location information can be found here.

 Huntington - Clark's